openintegrationhub/openintegrationhub.github.io/docs/Service Collaboration/ServiceCollaborationOverview.md

 Upon receiving the `flow.started` event the service starts scheduling the flow executions by retrieving the flow data from its local DB and instructing `Component Orchestrator` by publishing the `flow.executed` event.

-Please note that the scheduler service ignores the event if the following condition is met:

-- `cron` property is **not** set in the event

 Upon receiving the `flow.stopping` event, the service deletes the record for the given flow and stops scheduling flow executions.

 # Execute Polling Flow

+**Pre-Conditions:**
-**Pre-Conditions:** Starting a flow.
+- Starting a flow.
+- `cron` property is set

 As described in [scheduler section](#scheduler) when a flow is started the service starts scheduling the flow executions.
-Once the scheduler finds a flow that is ready for execution it publishes `flow.executed`.
+Once a flows `cron` condition is met it publishes `flow.executed`.

 ![webhookPost](https://raw.githubusercontent.com/openintegrationhub/openintegrationhub.github.io/master/assets/images/ExecutePollingFlow.png)